rust-lang/rust-forge/src/infra/docs/dev-desktop.md

 ## How to apply to the program

-At this time, access to the program and the compute instances is limited to maintainers and core contributors of the Rust Project.
+At this time, access to the program and the compute instances is selectively granted, primarily to Project maintainers and contributors from open-source programs like Google Summer of Code.
 While the program is under development, it is limited to [certain teams].
 If you are in one of these teams, you should automatically have access.

 If you feel like your work on the Rust project would be significantly improved by access to a powerful build machine, open a pull request in the [team repo], where you add yourself to the `cloud-compute` team.
 Include a short description of how you would use and benefit from the dev desktops.
 You can find an example of such a PR [here][dev desktop pr].

+* If a maintainer from one of the Rust project teams is happy to vouch for your contributions, the Infra team is generally happy to accept the request as per the endorsement.
+* Otherwise, the Infra team will evaluate the access request on a case-by-case basis.

 ## How to connect to a dev desktop